-- let your nipples dry before covering them;

-- if you are using breast pads, they need to be changed at each feed (if possible, use pads without a plastic backing);

-- avoid soap as it dries your skin out;

-- wear a cotton bra, so air can circulate;

-- some mothers treat any cracks or bleeding with a thin smear of white soft paraffin or purified lanolin.
+- try squeezing out a drop or two of your milk at the end of a feed and gently rubbing it into your skin; - if you are using breast pads, they need to be changed at each feed (if possible, use pads without a plastic backing); - avoid soap as it dries your skin out; - wear a cotton bra, so air can circulate; - some mothers treat any cracks or bleeding with a thin smear of white soft paraffin or purified lanolin.
 Put the ointment on the crack (rather than the whole nipple) to help it heal and prevent a scab forming.